michael2012z/BitBible/markdown/KJV/files/Ps.md

 1. To the chief Musician upon Shoshannim, A Psalm of David.Save me, O God; for the waters are come in unto my soul.

-2. I sink in deep mire, where there is no standing: I am come into deep waters, where the floods overflow me.deep mire: Heb. the mire of depthdeep waters: Heb. depth of waters
+2. I sink in deep mire, where there is no standing: I am come into deep waters, where the floods overflow me.

 3. I am weary of my crying: my throat is dried: mine eyes fail while I wait for my God.

 4. They that hate me without a cause are more than the hairs of mine head: they that would destroy me, being mine enemies wrongfully, are mighty: then I restored that which I took not away.

-5. O God, thou knowest my foolishness; and my sins are not hid from thee.sins: Heb. guiltiness
+5. O God, thou knowest my foolishness; and my sins are not hid from thee.

 6. Let not them that wait on thee, O Lord God of hosts, be ashamed for my sake: let not those that seek thee be confounded for my sake, O God of Israel.